rsbyrne/mobility-aus-old/README.md

 ## Who are we?

 This project has been launched under the auspices of a broad coalition of Australian scientists working on COVID-related problems.
 The first point of contact for any issues related to the producet provided here is the project maintainer, Rohan Byrne: <rohan.byrne@unimelb.edu.au>

-## Frequently Asked Questions

-*Am I free to use anything I find on this website?*
-**Yes** - everything.
-This includes all aggregated data products, illustrations, and any code snippets which may be of use.